Supriya-cirimoni/RemoteBankAccountUsingJavaRMI/README.md

 # Observations and Results

-There are mentioned in the Assignment1.docx
+They are mentioned in the Assignment1.docx